ActiveState/blog-posts/upgrading-to-5.24.md

 30-year mortgage starting today.

 Fortunately, there are many efforts to ameliorate this problem, and 64-bit platforms today use a 64-bit integer for `time_t`.
-The Perl core got a head start on this in the 5.12 release by making sure that time is always represented with a 64-bit integer internally, regardless of the platform's integer size.
+The Perl core got a head start on this in the 5.12 release by making sure that time is always represented with something much larger than a 32-bit integer internally, regardless of the platform's integer size.

 ### Regexes and Unicode